usmaniraghib/GridOrCrossBrowserTestingUsingSeleniumFour/README.md

 # GridOrCrossBrowserTestingUsingSeleniumFour

-NOTE - Run the command thru command prompt first, and then "Maven Clean" and "Maven Install".
+NOTE - Run the command thru command prompt first, and then "Maven Clean" and "Maven Install" to run this maven project.

 #GRID